TheSimpleZ/ServiceBlock/README.md

 This library gives you a declarative approach to defining REST APIs.
 It's based on ASP.NET, but gives your a resource oriented workflow.

 The purpose of this library is not to provide customizability.
-Rather, it's to force a simple structure where the developer can focus of writing business logic.
+Rather, it's to reduce a lot of the noise that comes with setting up a micro-service, allowing the developer to focus on writing business logic.

 ## Installation